Goji Berry Growing Information:

 Size

-This tree usually grows to a height of between 1 and 1.8 metres tall.
+They are an unruly shrub usually growing to a height of between 1 and 1.8 metres tall.
 However, trees that are left to grow (without being pruned) can reach a height of more than 3.5 metres.

 Soil Type